microsoft/vscode-wiki/Roadmap.md

 ## SCM

-- Investigate synergies between the core git support and GitLens
+- :runner: Investigate synergies between the core git support and GitLens
-- Provide an overall improved GitHub integration, e.g. we'll make it easier to hover over issue URL in your code or associate a GitHub issue with your commit.
+- :runner: Provide an overall improved GitHub integration, e.g. we'll make it easier to hover over issue URL in your code or associate a GitHub issue with your commit.
 - Provide full merge support (3-way)
 - Investigate support for showing a local history of a file and folder and combine that with the git history
-- Investigate timeline support for combining local history with other events such as successful test runs or refactorings
+- :runner: Investigate timeline support for combining local history with other events such as successful test runs or refactorings

 ## Debug